Preparing for your hospital visit

 At Bundaberg Private Day Hospital, patients and visitors are part of the healthcare team.
 There are several things you can do to reduce the risk of infection for yourself and others:

-During the period from April to June 2024, Bundaberg Private Day Hospital provided care to 1160 patients.
+During the last reporting period, Bundaberg Private Day Hospital provided care to 1285 patients.
 Through the diligent efforts of our doctors, staff, patients and visitors, we are proud to report zero post-surgical infections during this time.

 Hand hygiene